“To receive guests is to take charge of their happiness during the entire time they are under your roof.”

 After ten years of following his work, I was, by chance, able to meet Petrini.
 I simply told him in Piedmontese dialect: Monsu Petrini ca ma scusa per piasì, mi sun an Piemunteis ca sta a Boston!
 (Apologies to disturb you Mr. Petrini, I’m a Piedmontese who lives in Boston).
 With this, I definitely caught his attention, and he was very kind to share a few minutes of his precious time with me, and also to strike a pose for this picture together!

-I still get goosebumps remembering this as I am typing now and thinking about Slow Food and Petrini who founded this grassroot non-profit organization in 1986.
-The Slow Food philosophy is “good, clean and fair food”, what we love to support on our tours and for us is our way of life.
+I still get goosebumps remembering the moment as I think about Slow Food and Petrini who founded this grassroot non-profit organization in 1986.
+The Slow Food philosophy is “good, clean and fair food”, which is what I love to support on our tours and through my own way of life.

-Meeting food producers and learning their stories of lives has been our passion for more than thirteen years.
-If you add also our experience in food and group tours vacations, “just stir” and you will get Food.Stories.Travel., a tour operator connecting people, cultures, food, stories and travel in the Mediterranean.
+Meeting farmers and food makers and hearing their stories has been my passion for more than twenty years.
+Add experience designing and leading group vacations, "stir", and you get Food.Stories.Travel., a tour operator connecting people, cultures, food, and stories through travel in the Mediterranean.

-In September 2014 we became a certified B Corporation, which is recognized as the highest standard for social corporate responsibility.
+In September 2014, we became a certified B Corporation, the highest standard for social corporate responsibility.
 B Corporations use the power of business to solve social and environmental problems.
-We are also proud to donate more than 1% of our annual sales revenues to food literacy and environmental non profit organizations such as 1% for the Planet.
+We are proud to donate more than 1% of our annual sales revenues to food-literacy and environmental non-profit organizations such as 1% for the Planet.

-We hope to see you on one of our educational tours and cross our paths of life not only while visiting one of our preferred destinations but also at the table sharing a meal with local ingredients, a good glass of Italian wine and plenty of food stories on one of our cooking classes in the USA.
+We hope to see you on one of our educational tours and cross our paths of life not only on the road or trail, but also around the table, sharing a meal with local ingredients, a good glass of Italian wine, and plenty of food stories.
+(When not traveling in Europe, we offer cooking classes in the USA.)

 Buon appetito and viaggio!